liftlobby/Railway-Ticketing-and-Reservation-System-for-KTM/README.md

    - Clone/copy the project to `htdocs` directory
    - Ensure proper file permissions
    - Configure base URL in configuration files
+   - Need to add your email and app password in `../includes/NotificationManager.php` so that notification emails can be sent

+4. **Admin Account Setup**
    - Remember to run admin_hash.php in staff directory (Code: ../staff/> php admin_hash.php)
      - To generate admin account (Username: admin, Password: Admin@123)

 ## Usage